TrevorMcDougald/InternetSoftwareDev3320/README.md

 # Shopping Cart Project
-This was originally a project for CS 3320: Internet Software Development It is a fork from [This](https://github.com/georgeotj/InternetSoftwareDev3320) repository.
+This was originally a project for CS 3320: Internet Software Development.
+It is a fork from [This](https://github.com/georgeotj/InternetSoftwareDev3320) repository.